typelevel/cats-mtl/README.md

 If your project uses Scala.js, replace the double-`%` with a triple.
 Note that **cats-mtl** has an upstream dependency on **cats-core** version 1.x.

 Cross-builds are available for Scala 2.12 and 2.11, Scala.js major version 0.6.x.

+If you're not sure where to start or what Cats-mtl even is, please refer to the [getting started guide](https://typelevel.org/cats-mtl/geting-started.html).

 ### Laws